 \subsection{Framework Overview}

-The overall goal is to find an edge sparsified graph $G' = (V', E')$ that approximates the original graph $G = (V, E)$ measured over a performance metric.
-We treat this as an episodic task, where edges are sequentially pruned from $G$.
-At each timestep, a subgraph of edges are sampled from $E'$ and SparRL's action consists of choosing an edge to prune from the sampled batch of edges.
-This continues until $T$ edges are pruned from the graph which will produce $G'$.
+The aim of this work is to apply a reinforcement learning-based approach to find an edge sparsified graph $G' = (V, E')$, where $V$ represents the set of nodes in the graph and $E'$ represents the set of edges in the sparsified graph, that approximates the original graph $G = (V, E)$, where $E$ is the set of edges in the original graph, measured over some user-defined performance metric.

+We treat this as an episodic task, where SparRL sequentially prunes edges from $G$ up until $T$ edges have been removed.
+Each timestep $t$, an edge-induced subgraph $H_t = (V_{H_t}, E_{H_t})$, where $V_{H_t}$ represents the set of nodes and $E_{H_t}$ represents the set of edges in the subgraph at timestep $t$, is constructed by sampling a subset of $|E_H|$ edges from the current sparsified graph's edges $E'_t$, thus $V_{H_t} \subseteq V$ and $E_{H_t} \subseteq E'$.
+Then, SparRL's action $a_t$ consists of choosing an edge to prune from $E_{H_t}$.
+This process of sampling and pruning an edge repeats for $T$ timesteps to produce $G'_T$.
+For ease of notation, we will remove the $t$ subscript whenever we are not referring to an arbitrary timestep in an episode; for example, $|E_H|$ represents the subgraph length for all timesteps, rather than belonging uniquely to a timestep.
 We describe this process in Algorithm~\ref{alg:framework}.